Indigenous architecture in the United States: East Coast

-While longhouses of Northwest Coast Indigenous peoples were mainly constructed from parallel cedar planks, those built by East coast tribes were made from tree saplings tied together at their tops to form a latticed, domed structure.
+While longhouses of Northwest Coast Indigenous peoples were mainly constructed from parallel cedar planks, those built by East Coast tribes were made from tree saplings tied together at their tops to form a latticed, domed structure.
 This served as the skeleton of the longhouse, which was then covered with shingles or panels of bark.
 Multiple families inhabited each longhouse, although they were often divided into compartments at right angles.
 Communal fire pits in the central aisle were used for both cooking and heating, and an open hole in the roof served as a chimney.

 Wickiups, also known as wigwams, were used by tribes of the Eastern American coast.
 They were constructed from the same materials as East Coast longhouses but were hemispherical in shape.
 Wickiups typically housed one family and could range in diameter from 15 to 20 feet.

 Contemporary Indigenous architecture

 By creating modern works of architecture that represent long-standing traditions, Indigenous peoples are able to assert their presence in contemporary society and showcase their history.
 Colonialism, invasion, and relocation have significantly diminished the ability of Indigenous peoples to define themselves through their architectural practices.
 Indigenous architecture serves as a reminder that the culture it represents is much older than the oppression Indigenous peoples have faced.
-By combining modern building practices with traditional architectural styles, Indigenous tribes can use architecture to demonstrate both their individuality and their presence in society.
+By combining modern building practices with traditional architectural styles, Indigenous communities can use architecture to demonstrate both their individuality and their presence in society.

 Due to years of under-representation, many Americans have a skewed perspective on the Indigenous peoples of North America.
 Additionally, many museums have failed to educate the public on how Indigenous architecture intertwines with their traditions.
 Efforts are currently underway to create architecture-specific exhibits on Indigenous peoples, with the primary goal of enabling the public to directly associate various architectural features with the cultural aspects they represent.
 At the Indian Pueblo Cultural Center, a LiDAR-generated interactive display called iArchitecture allows visitors to virtually explore specific buildings connected to the Pueblo people of the region.
 Modern advancements in education through architecture will play a crucial role in demonstrating to the public the significance of architecture in the culture of the Indigenous peoples it represents.